swcarpentry-ja/carpentries-coc/topic_folders/instructor_training/email_templates_admin.md

 (https://carpentries.topicbox.com/groups/discuss) for broader interactions with the Carpentry community.
 In addition to being able to teach at Carpentries-organized workshops, you are also able to organize and host your own local workshops.
 You can find more information about running a workshop here: https://docs.carpentries.org/topic_folders/hosts_instructors/index.html

+We also have a team of Regional Coordinators who help run workshops and build Carpentries communities around the world.
+You can read more about who they are and what they do here:  https://carpentries.org/regionalcoordinators/

 Please let us know if there's anything we can do to help and welcome to the community!